simpeter/apd/docs/lab1.md

 1. Bare metal servers running containers

-2. Virtual machines (VMs) running with hardware virtualization and a software IO path
+2. VMs running with hardware virtualization and a software IO path

 You are going to run two instances of the hotel reservation application simultaneously.
 In the VM case, this means creating two